Hayedeh: Death and funeral

-On January 20, 1990, the day after a performance at the Casablanca Club, near San Francisco, California, Hayedeh died from a heart attack.
+On January 20, 1990, during a midnight performance at the Casablanca Club, near San Francisco, California, Hayedeh died from a heart attack onstage.
+She was rushed to a hospital.
 She was 47 years old.
 She had a history of diabetes and hypertension.
+Before her death, Hayedeh had suffered a stroke, and was given medical advice to not take long flights.

 Thousands of fans attended Hayedeh's funeral in Los Angeles.
 On January 24, 1990, she was buried at the Westwood Village Memorial Park Cemetery in Los Angeles, California.
 She had been recording an album shortly before her death and was due to finish recording it after she returned from her concert in San Francisco.

+The day Hayedeh collapsed on stage and died in the hospital, composer Mohammad Heydari had gone to talk to Mahasti.
+Usually, the two sisters had some competition, and Mahasti insisted that her photo be on the cover after Hayedeh's.
+That day, they called from California and told Mahasti that Hayedeh had died in the hospital.
+Mahasti was very upset about why she had such a rivalry with her sister in life.

+Mehdi Zakai, the editor of the Los Angeles-based youth magazine, who conducted one of the last interviews with Hayedeh before her death, stated: "We put her on the cover and Hossam Abrishami designed the cover design.
+Hayedeh's face was very sad and she was looking somewhere in the distance, and Abrishami drew a doll in front of her face that was dancing.
+The week after the magazine was published, Hayedeh passed away.
+We had several letters from people familiar with Native American issues who said: "In Native American areas and southern Mexico, this doll is a sign of death that was drawn in front of Hayedeh's face", while neither Hossam Abrishami nor I knew anything."

-On April 10, 2022, at the same time as Haydeh's 80th birthday, her tombstone was changed in the presence of her family and fans.
+On April 10, 2022, at the same time as Hayedeh's 80th birthday, her tombstone was changed in the presence of her family and fans.

 Legacy

 Hayedeh's albums are still best sellers and her songs are played on Persian TV and radio channels outside Iran.
 Many of her songs are sung by Iranian pop singers.
 Houshmand Aghili performed Hayedeh's "Sarab", Parviz Rahman Panah remixed her "Saal", Shahla Sarshar performed a tragic song called "In Memory of Hayedeh", singer Amir did a cover of Hayedeh's song "Soghati" in 2008 and Mahasti performed three songs in memory of her late sister.